shaneosullivan/rachelandgarywedding/index.md

 The party starts at 4pm, but feel free to wander in earlier if it suits you, there will be people there to let you in.
 Parking will be a few metres away in a well signed area, please park there as there will not be sufficient parking at the house.

+### What's Happening The Day After?

+We'll probably go for a late lunch in Kinsale and you'll all be welcome to join us if you can.
+We will then resurrect the party at Robin Rise for Saturday evening and you're welcome to join us there from 6pm onwards.

+### Watching the Ceremony

+For anyone who can't make it to the ceremony, we'll be streaming it live on the interwebs.
+Further details will appear here closer to the time.

 ### Social Distancing

 In the current climate, we are all concerned with the potential spread of Covid-19.
-As such, at both the hotel and the party there will be social distancing measures put in place.
+As such, at both the hotel and the party there will be social distancing measures put in place, with the all gatherings taking place outdoors.
 Please feel free to wear a mask if you feel it is appropriate.
 All activities will take place outdoors with plenty of space to maintain a friendly distance while still celebrating together.

-### Getting Away

-A large taxi will be on call all night for anyone who needs it.
-Please check with the staff if you need the taxi, they'll be happy to contact him.

 ### Contact